Askannz/msi-perkeyrgb/README.md

 ```
 msi-perkeyrgb --model <MSI model> -c <path to your configuration file>
 ```
-This is by far the most flexible and powerful way to use this tool, since the configuration file allows you to set individual key configurations and supports a wide range of lighting effects.

-The configuration file can have any extension.
+The configuration file allows you to set individual key configurations.
+It can have any extension.
 See the [dedicated wiki page](https://github.com/Askannz/msi-perkeyrgb/wiki/Configuration-file-guide) for its syntax and examples.

 How does it work, and credits